Skip to main content

 Record has no payload actionRuntime Kit cannot tell what the record should do.

-Record has multiple payload actionsOne record should do one thing.
+Record has multiple payload actionsOne record should perform one data operation.

 File path escapes the packagePackages must not read arbitrary local files.